juandarr/German-traffic-sign-classifier/README.md

 For each image, discuss what quality or qualities might be difficult to classify.

 The following figures pack the set of customs images to analyze.
-The first one correspond to the original RGB image, and the second one shows the images after preprocessing using the Y channel and local/global contrast normalization.
+The first one corresponds to the original RGB image, and the second one shows the images after preprocessing using the Y channel and local/global contrast normalization.

 ![alt text][image54]

 ![alt text][image55]

 These images are quite clean.
-From the training , validation and testing performance we should expect to get a classification accuracy close to 100%.
+From the training, validation, and testing performance we should expect to get a classification accuracy close to 100%.
 Compared with the images from the test set these images are centered, without changes in perspective, with high contrast, the patterns are free noise and clearly identifiable.
 We'll see how we score in the real test in the following section.

-#### **2. Model performace on the custom images**
+#### **2. Model performance on the custom images**

 (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The following are the results of the preditions:
+The following are the results of the predictions:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|